Nicole North-Vanner, regulatory risk and compliance specialist at CPA Australia | June 2020

-- Have at least five years’ experience undertaking insolvency engagements, or able to satisfy experience and other competency requirements.
+- you have at least five years’ experience undertaking insolvency engagements, or able to satisfy experience and other competency requirements

-- Hold a public practice certificate (PPC) or equivalent and have 1000 hours of senior-level insolvency engagement experience in the past three years, or if you do not hold a PPC, at least 2000 hours of experience in the past three years at a senior level, or otherwise satisfy experience and competency requirements.
+- you hold a public practice certificate (PPC) or equivalent and have 1000 hours of senior-level insolvency engagement experience in the past three years, or if you do not hold a PPC, at least 2000 hours of experience in the past three years at a senior level, or otherwise satisfy experience and competency requirements

-- Are a fit and proper person to hold a licence and can meet the continuing obligations of a licensed insolvency practitioner under the Act, including continual professional development and quality review participation.
+- you are a fit and proper person to hold a licence and can meet the continuing obligations of a licensed insolvency practitioner under the Act, including continual professional development and quality review participation.